Dubai Real Estate Agent (2025 Guide for First-Time Buyers)

 Step 1: Secure Your Finances and Get Pre-Approved

-Before you begin browsing listings, the first and most critical step is to get your finances in order.
-You must have a clear budget that accounts for all associated costs, not just the property's ticket price.
+Before diving into the exciting world of Dubai property purchase in 2025, securing your finances is paramount.
+You need a clear budget accounting for all costs, not just the ticket price.
 These additional expenses typically include a 4% transfer fee for the Dubai Land Department (DLD) and a 2% agency fee, bringing total upfront costs to around 7-8% of the property's value.

-If you plan to finance your purchase with a mortgage, obtaining pre-approval from a bank or mortgage lender is your top priority.
-This step is crucial as it defines your exact spending limit, giving you confidence and a realistic framework for your property search.
-For properties valued under AED 5 million, UAE banking regulations require a minimum down payment of 20%.
-Engaging a reputable mortgage advisor can streamline this process significantly.
+If you plan to finance with a mortgage, obtaining mortgage pre-approval Dubai is your top priority.
+This crucial step defines your exact spending limit, providing confidence for your property search.
+For properties under AED 5 million, UAE banking regulations require a minimum 20% down payment.
+A skilled Dubai real estate agent can connect you with reputable mortgage advisors to streamline this process significantly.

 Step 2: Define Your Needs and Find the Right Agent